Healthcare at Home is Highly Commended at the Employee Engagement Awards in Association with People Insight

 Prior to 2015, we’d had major business challenges which significantly impacted employee morale, and despite being market leaders, we needed a more commercially effective business plan.
 Following these challenges to the business, a new executive team was put in place and there were significant changes made to our strategy, leadership and ways of working.

 Having prioritised the important structural changes to the business, we needed to focus on our people; ensuring we brought them on a journey to:

 We had a big internal communications task on our hands.
 We wanted people to feel consulted and part of the change.
 We planned an in-depth staff survey to fully understand what people were feeling, and what they wanted from their company.
-We used the findings as the basis for innovative change and ongoing communications.
+We used the findings as a basis for innovative change and ongoing communications.

 We felt it was critical to get our people involved from the start, for example, by inviting them to name the survey in a competition.
 Says Kim Greenhill head of OD at Healthcare at Home,

 To build trust and confidence, we planned to make the whole process transparent.
 We would use the external provider People Insight, and generate anticipation for the survey pre-launch with a broad range of communications; senior and line manager briefings, desktop wallpapers and poster campaigns to promote the importance of taking part.

 It was key to help our people get to know the Leadership Team, who many hadn’t even met.
 Developing animated characters of the leaders for all the communications, we felt would give them an approachable identity.